AmyE123/GMTK-2022/README.md

     * specific dice
     * specific orders
     * no decaying
 * Tutorial level with special rules...?

+### UX
+* error messages when putting food into oven?
+* error messages if you try to deliver something that isn't a product

+### CORE FUNCTIONALITY
+* Food expiring
+    * shown with steam
+* Exchanging food for points
+* Time limits
+* loading a level from playerprefs or something
+* the bin
 * win screen
 * lose screen
 * happiness counter
-* Title screen
-* level select
-* truck UI for next delivery
+* Make sure you can't put finished items into the oven
 * Make the shelf customisable size on startup

-* put down in closest slot on shelf not first available
-* error messages if you try to deliver something that isn't a product
-* product items and holding them!
+### ORDER SYSTEM
+* orders
+* a way to add to counter
+* make orders disappear

+### COSMETIC
+* tweens/animations for picking up items/ putting down
 * move animations
 * also show icons requested on counter
-* make orders disappear
-* Make sure you can't put finished items into the oven
 * Dice should appear on oven
 * visuals for oven in progress

+### NICE TO HAVE
+* put down in closest slot on shelf not first available

+### UI AND MENUS
+* Title screen
+* level select
+* truck UI for next delivery